katanacrimson/SBAsset6/docs/SBAsset6.md

 Get a specific file from the archive.

 * @param  {String} filename - The path to the file inside the archive that we want.
-* @return {Promise:String} - The contents of the file we want to fetch.
+* @return {Promise:Buffer} - The contents of the file we want to fetch.

 ``` js
 async () => {